How Does CRO Work?

 If they then get to an irrelevant homepage or product category page with a bunch of strange links they will probably be confused or annoyed and hit the back button.
 It’s like going for a door-crasher promotion on Boxing Day that’s available for the first 200 people but being the 201st person in line.
 Not getting what you hope or you expect to get is annoying.

-Tracking The Right Metrics
+Tracking The Right Metrics for CRO

 Lastly, make sure you are tracking the right metrics to find issues in your CRO process.
 Google Analytics and other analytics software have made tracking data on your website users a breeze.
 But with this influx of data it can be hard to know what to focus on.